palmenros/private-ads/README.md

 ## About

-This project aims to develop a decentralized application (DApp) that leverages machine learning algorithms to serve targeted advertisements while prioritizing user privacy.
-Traditional advertising methods often compromise user data privacy, leading to concerns about data exploitation and unauthorized access.
-By utilizing Oasis confidential blockchain technology and machine learning techniques, PrivAd seeks to address these concerns by ensuring that user data remains encrypted and anonymous throughout the ad-serving process.
+PrivAds aims to develop a decentralized application (DApp) that leverages Oasis confidential blockchain and machine learning algorithms to serve targeted advertisements while prioritizing user privacy.
+Traditional advertising methods often compromise user data privacy, leading to concerns about data leaks and unauthorized access and selling of data.
+PrivAd seeks to address these concerns by ensuring that user data remains encrypted and anonymous throughout the ad-serving process.
+The advertisers in no moment have access to the user's private data, which is only used inside the confidential smart contract to serve personalized ads.

 PrivAd employs a combination of smart contracts, decentralized storage solutions, and machine learning models to analyze user behavior and preferences without giving advertisers access to user's sensitive personal information.